2020PB/police-brutality/reports/Texas.md

 ### Police spray a man in the face while he stands still ~3 feet away from them. | May 31st

 A man wearing glasses and with his hands in his pockets stands still approximately 3-4 feet away from police officers with bicycles.
 An officer is spraying him directly in the face.

+id: tx-austin-7

 **Links**